My basic chili recipe. Meaty and hearty, this easy recipe will soon become a family favorite!

 - 1/4 cup Masa Flour

-Add tomatoes.
-Add beer and chicken stock.
-Add kidney beans and pinto beans.
+- Add crushed and diced tomatoes, chicken stock, kidney beans, and pinto beans.
 Add the chopped up chipotle peppers in adobe sauce.
 Mix and bring to a boil.

-Now it’s time to make the Masa flour slurry.
-Mix the Masa flour and water in a mug.
+- Make the Masa flour slurry.
+Mix the Masa flour and water in a small bowl.
 Mix well until there are no clumps.
-Ladle a spoonful of the chili liquid into your mug and mix well.
-Put it back into the big chili pot and mix until well combined.
 Simmer for 5-10 minutes more.